LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. Select the removable media to be used. (refer to the description column of the Replacement Token menu for media type and details).
 1. Click **Insert**.

-## Markdown Syntax

-Markdown is an easy to use markup language to format text, that offers multiple ways to achieve the same result.
-Markdown was designed to be easy to learn as well as be easy to read and write.
-When creating IDLx lab content, you may use Markdown to format text.
-Markdown allows the author to keep their hands on the keyboard and focus on writing content.
-Markdown supports HTML, and HTML syntax can be used in combination with Markdown.
-You can use the following Markdown syntax  to perform formatting.

-### Headings

 !INSTRUCTIONS[](markdown-user-guide.md)

 ## Add Review Questions as an Assessment Exam to a Lab